SpraxDev/BetterChairs/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots, Videos, Logs or Errors**
 If applicable, add screenshots to help explain your problem.
-If possible, try uploading images or large logs as an attachment instead of somewhere else to ensure it's availability.
+If possible, try uploading images or large logs as an attachment instead of somewhere else to ensure its availability.

 **Additional context**
 Add any other context about the problem here.